 These vulnerabilities can result in differences between the original digital design and the physical model constructed by the robot.
 A framework has been established in which a digital design is created that can be constructed by the robot.
 During the construction process, the physical structure is measured and this data is used to create a digital twin of the structure.
 A structural analysis is then performed to determine any differences between the physical structure and the original digital design and the implications of these differences.
 This analysis allows for the determination of whether the structure can be safely continued or if adjustments to the design must be made to prevent collapses.
 By acknowledging the potential geometric vulnerabilities of robotic manufacturing processes, analyzing during construction, and adjusting the design as needed, it is hoped that robotic manufacturing processes will be able to be more widely applied in the built environment.

 Laura Dings, Sebastiaan van Hassel and Tom Diks

-For the course ‘Digital Design and Manufacturing’, the assignment was to create a structural element (e.g. a wall, column) using four different types of bricks.
-There were two line-like bricks: a short one and a longer one.
-The connection between Morse code (short dots and long stripes) was quickly made.
-Therefore, the idea arose to write a script, where the user could input a sentence and a robot could turn this sentence into a wall by means of Morse code.
-Each layer represented a word.
-Since not all words had an equal length in Morse code, there could be floating bricks.
-To solve this problem, the additional two brick types were used to fill the remaining space at the edges.
-One of the main problems was the stability of the wall.
-There were open spaces between each letter, again resulting in floating or unstable bricks.
-The script was thus expanded with an extensive stability check, taking also the stacking sequence into account.
+For the "Digital Design and Manufacturing" course, the assignment was to create a structural element (such as a wall or column) using four different types of bricks. here were two line-like bricks, a shorter one and a longer one, which led to the connection being made with Morse code (short dots and long stripes).
+This inspired the idea to create a script in which the user could input a sentence, and a robot could turn it into a wall using Morse code, with each layer representing a word.
+Since not all words had the same length in Morse code, there could be floating bricks.
+To address this issue, the additional two brick types were used to fill the remaining space at the edges.
+One of the main challenges was ensuring the stability of the wall, which was complicated by the open spaces between each letter that could result in floating or unstable bricks.
+The script was therefore expanded with a thorough stability check that also took the stacking sequence into account.